-As a general rule, discipline will be progressive and may include restorative practices.
+As a general rule, discipline will be progressive.
 This means that a student's first violation will usually merit a lighter penalty than subsequent violations, considering all factors relevant to the severity of the violation.
 The particular circumstances of a violation may, however, warrant a severe form of disciplinary action even if it is the student's first offense.